TechyTish/AzurePy/README.md

 # AzurePy
-A collection of python scripts to automate the processes of deploying azure resources.
+A collection of python scripts to automate the processes of deploying various azure resources.